 What began with Baca's own paper and pencil eventually grew to involve over 400 youths, who collaborated with muralists, historians, professors, and community members to produce the Wall.
 After 5 years, with 600 gallons of paint and over 65,000 hours of labor, the Great Wall was established, conveying long overlooked histories and, for some, deeply personal memories.

 Now the mural has become an asset for the growingly diverse community, and for Los Angeles, a catalyst for social justice.
-The Wall continues to be a work-in-progress: a 3-year-long restoration began in 2008, and plans are in place to extend the mural through to the 1990s.
+The Wall continues to be a work-in-progress: a 3-year-long was completed in 2011, and plans are in place to extend the mural through to the 1990s.

 Explore the Great Wall of Los Angeles